top of page

 Were other funding sources, like grants or federal funds, considered for this project?

-Some of the grants under discussion include ones from the Nebraska Department of Education, the Nebraska Library Commission, the Department of Energy, as well as local and statewide foundations.
+Some of the grants under discussion include ones from the Nebraska Department of Education, the Department of Energy, as well as local and statewide foundations.

 Why should I vote for a school addition if I don’t have kids in school?